Important-Facts-to-make-an-Earthquake-Proof-Building

 When a structure undergoes seismic forces the structure could not remain elastic anymore, and the next stage is damage.
 It can go through the plastic stage or fracture or damage, where stiffness will decrease appreciably and deformations will be drastically increasing even for a small load.
 Building design should incorporate the ductility detailing to sustain these loads without undergoing larger deformations or no collapse.

-You can now buy the Earthquake Proof and Corrosion Resistant TMT Bar online at a special price with free delivery at your doorstep at www.shop.shyamsteel.com
+You can now buy certified Earthquake Proof and Corrosion Resistant TMT Bars online at a special price with free doorstep delivery at www.shop.shyamsteel.com also You can check the state-wise TMT bar prices at https://shyamsteel.com/retail-price